The Ultimate Guide to Framing Photos and Creating Wall Art for your Home

 How to Frame Prints and Wall Art - The Ultimate Guide to Framing Photos at Home.

-I often get asked about how to best frame the prints I sell.
+I often get asked about how to best frame The prints I sell.
 While some customers might want a professional to take care of this for them - it can be more affordable and bring that sense of achievement in doing it yourself.

-This means that picking up frames for your photographs is probably not going to be an issue because you should be able to find your correct size in the many ranges available, whether you're after extra large framed photographs or just small pieces for the mantel piece.
+This means that picking up picture frames for your photographs is probably not going to be an issue because you should be able to find your correct size in the many ranges available, whether you're after extra large framed photographs or just small pieces for the mantel piece.

 A bit about aspect ratios - if printing your own images!